Impact of QED backgrounds on light-by-light scattering measurements at $e^+e^-$ and $e^-e^-$ colliders

+As before, given the spectra of the colliding $e^+$ and $e^-$, we can calculate the $e^+e^-$ luminosity distribution.
+By multiplying this distribution by the $e^+e^- \to \gamma\gamma$ cross section from Eq.~(\ref{se+e-gg}), we obtain $d\sigma/dW$.
+The cross section plot for this background process will be presented and compared with the signal in Section 7.

-\section{Background process $\epem \to \epem\epem\GG$}
+\section{Background process $e^+e^- \to e^+e^-e^+e^-\gamma\gamma$}

-The most important diagram of this process is shown in Fig.~\ref{ee-eeeegg}.
-The spectra of virtual (sea) $e^{\pm}$ is given by the previous formula (\ref{ee--eeggg}).
-Doing the same as for other processes one can calculate $d\sigma/dW$, the results are presented in Fig.~\ref{s-eegg}, curves "4".
-This background is large enough at low invariant masses.
+The most important diagram for this process is shown in Fig.~\ref{ee-eeeegg}.
+This process is proportional to $\alpha^6$, the same as the signal.
+The spectrum of the virtual (sea) $e^{\pm}$ is given by Eq.~(\ref{ee--eeggg}).
+Proceeding in the same manner as for the other processes, $d\sigma/dW$ can be calculated, and the resulting distribution for this background will be compared with the signal in Section 7.

-\section{Background process $\epem \to \epem \GG$}
+\section{Background process $e^+e^- \to e^+e^- \gamma\gamma$}

-This process is the double bremsstrahlung shown in Fig.\ref{dbs}, and there are about 20 diagrams of the process $\epem \to \epem \GG$.
-This process is of the second order on $\alpha$, has largest cross section.
-However most of photons go out at small angles, and pairs of photons flying at large angles do not peak at the small total transverse momentum, do not have small acoplanarity angle.
-Therefore one can subtract this backround.
-It does not add systematic error to the light-by-light scattering, but can increase the statistical error.
-It is difficult to make any analytical estimates of this process, but it was possible to model it using CompHEP.
+This process corresponds to double bremsstrahlung, with the main diagram shown in Fig.~\ref{dbs}; there are approximately 20 other diagrams contributing to the $e^+e^- \to e^+e^- \gamma\gamma$ process.
+This background is proportional to $\alpha^4$ (whereas the signal is $\propto \alpha^6$) and has the largest total cross section.
+However, most of the photons are emitted at small angles.
+Photon pairs emitted at large angles do not typically peak at small total transverse momentum, nor do they exhibit small acoplanarity angles.
+Therefore, this background can be effectively suppressed or subtracted.
+While it does not introduce a systematic error to the light-by-light scattering measurement, it may increase the statistical uncertainty.
+Since analytical estimates for this process are challenging, it has been simulated using CompHEP.